wnka/pdp80-blog/content/posts/mame-debugger-intro.md

 So what does this value do during the game if you don't manipulate it?
 Well let's find out!

 Fire up the game with the debugger again, and open a memory viewer window (on Mac that's ⌘-D).
 You can search for location `0x0C4857C6` and see what the value is as the game boots.
 It's `0x0000`.
 When does it first get set?
 We can find that out by setting a watchpoint!
-In the console type `wp 0x0C4857C6:maincpu,2,w`.
-So, watch that location in the `maincpu` memory space, it's 2 bytes wide, and tell me when it's written to (that's the last `w`, you can also do `r` and `rw`).
+In the console type `wp 0x0C4857C6:maincpu,1,w`.
+So, watch that location in the `maincpu` memory space, watch only that address (width `1`), and tell me when it's written to (that's the last `w`, you can also do `r` and `rw`).

 ``` text
 MAME debugger version 0.246 (mame0246)